Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Abstract

 \section{Abstract}

-We propose two graph neural network layers for graphs with features in a Riemannian manifold.
+{We propose two graph neural network layers for graphs with features in a Riemannian manifold.
 First, based on a manifold-valued graph diffusion equation, we construct a diffusion layer that can be applied to an arbitrary number of nodes and graph connectivity patterns.
 Second, we model a tangent multilayer perceptron by transferring ideas from the vector neuron framework to our general setting.
-Both layers are equivariant with respect to node permutations and isometries of the feature manifold.
-These properties have been shown to lead to a beneficial inductive bias in many deep learning tasks.
-Numerical examples on synthetic data as well as on triangle meshes of the right hippocampus to classify Alzheimer's disease demonstrate the very good performance of our layers.
+Both layers are equivariant under node permutations and the feature manifold's isometries.
+These properties have led to a beneficial inductive bias in many deep-learning tasks.
+Furthermore, they enable novel, more flexible feature designs.
+Numerical examples on synthetic data and an Alzheimer's classification application on triangle meshes of the right hippocampus demonstrate the usefulness of our new layers: While they apply to a much broader class of problems, they outperform task-specific state-of-the-art networks.}